rust-lang/rfcs/text/3338-style-evolution.md

 # Prior art
 [prior-art]: #prior-art

-The Rust edition mechanism itself serves as prior art.
+The Rust edition mechanism itself serves as prior art, as does the mechanism of nightly features remaining subject to change until stabilization.

 `rustfmt` has a still-unstable option `version = "Two"` to opt into new formatting, though the exact changes this makes are not documented.